SeshagiriSriram/Devops/README.md

 It also contains scripts for some docker and vagrant/virtual box demos

+# Change History
+* March 22 2025 - Added support for some sample files used in Jenkins pipelines
+* March 22 2025 - Added support to uninstall prometheus and grafana on Minikube
+* March 22 2025 - Removed Presentations
+* Jan 31 2025 - Added Support for running minikube under rootless docker.
+* Jan 31 2025 - Added support for Rootless Docker installation - USE AT YOUR OWN RISK
+* Jan 25 2025 - Added Support for creating a Debian Virtual Box using Terraform

+# TODO
+* clean up folder structure and add details on each sub folder
+* Add Networking and Installation Notes for

+  - Windows only
+  - Windows + WSL2 + Ubuntu
+  - Docker installation - With and without WSL integration
+  - Bridging networks for multiple use cases
+* Support for Minikube Storage classes and network proxies
+* Support for Prometheus with NodePort instead of depending on minikube service hacks

 # CAUTION
 I am not adding any sample files for resolv.conf or WSL Conf A sample file will look like this: